takoikatakotako/en.swiswiswift.com/content/post/2017-11-27/index.md

 +++
-title = "カスタムレイアウトを持つコレクションビューをつくる"
-url = "2017-11-27"
-date = "2017-11-27"
+title = "Create a collection view with custom layouts" url = "2017-11-27" date = "2017-11-27"
-description = "カスタムレイアウトを持つコレクションビューをつくる"
-tags = [
+description = "Create a collection view with custom layouts" tags = [
     "iOS",
 ]